 - Does the encryption employ perfect forward secrecy (PFS)?

 - Is there a “kill switch” available?
 Is it automatically on?

 Where is the VPN located?
-A location outside of the 5-9-14 eyes surveillance countries may offer further protection but may not be a necessary criterion.
-For my situation, location in a 5-eyes country (Australia, Canada, New Zealand, the United Kingdom, and the United States) is unacceptable but jurisdiction under other countries could be tolerable, depending on the VPN’s logging policy.
+A location outside of the 5-9-14 eyes surveillance countries may offer further protection, but may not be a necessary criterion.
+For my situation, location in a 5-eyes country (Australia, Canada, New Zealand, the United Kingdom, and the United States) is unacceptable, but jurisdiction in other countries could be tolerable, depending on the VPN’s logging policy.